python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/schedule.rst

 1:10-1:30 Exercises:
 ----------------------------------

-* Prepare environment
+* Prepare environment.
-* Build source distribution and wheel
+* Build source distribution and wheel.
-* Publish artifacts on PyPI
+* Publish artifacts on PyPI.

 1:30-2:00 Binaries and dependencies: